Mapping Your Decision Landscape

 Aisha started with call prep only.
 A simple prompt that summarized relevant company news, past interactions, likely objections, and case studies.
 Instead of 35 minutes of searching, she got a starting brief in 2 minutes that she could verify and adjust.

 Call prep time dropped from 35 to 12 minutes.
-She used the saved time for one extra call per day.
-After eight weeks, her quota attainment jumped from 108% to 127%—not because AI made better decisions, but because she had more time to make decisions herself.
+She reinvested the saved time across her day—one extra discovery call, better-prepared demos, faster follow-ups.
+After eight weeks, her quota attainment climbed from 108% to 127%.
+The AI didn’t make better decisions.
+It gave her more time to make decisions herself.

-The distinction Aisha discovered was critical: the decisions stayed human.
+The decisions stayed human.
 The information gathering became AI-assisted.
 She still decided which prospects to prioritize, how to handle objections, when to push for meetings.
 AI just got her the context faster.

 Her initial dismissal—“AI is for people who don’t know what they’re doing”—turned out to be half right.
 AI wasn’t replacing her expertise.
 It was removing the tedious information gathering that consumed time she could spend using that expertise.
 The decision map made this distinction visible.